Kamala Harris and Donald Trump

 Just a few months after his inauguration, in March 2021, President Biden tasked Harris with reducing migration to the United States.
 Harris’s efforts have centered on tackling the “root causes” of migration that drive people to leave their home countries.
 She’s helped shepherd more than $5 billion in private-sector commitments to the Northern Triangle.

-In her campaign, she’s also called for immigration reform.
+In her campaign, she has also called for immigration reform.
 Her website mentions creating an “earned pathway to citizenship,” but contains no details on what this process would entail.
-When speaking on immigration, Harris has highlighted her time as a prosecutor in California fighting transnational gangs and human traffickers, but avoided more directly confronting Trump’s policies.

 Border security

 During the Biden presidency, illegal border crossings have reached record levels.
 An average of 2 million migrants entered the United States, mostly through its Southern border with Mexico, from 2021 to 2023.
 The Biden administration’s deportation numbers have matched Trump’s, with 1.1 million deportations in his first three years.
-Polling indicates that Americans rate President Biden’s performance on border security among the lowest of any issue.
+Polling indicates that Americans rate President Biden’s performance on border security among the lowest of any issue

 Trump has made border control central to his pitch since his presidential announcement speech in 2015 when he promised to build a wall on Mexico’s dime.
 During his term, Trump spent over $15 billion in federal money on the wall, overseeing the construction of over 500 miles of infrastructure, mostly replacing or installing a second layer to miles of preexisting, smaller barriers on the border.